victorkristof/tmux-auto-dark-mode/README.md

 # tmux-auto-dark-mode

+Automatically switch tmux to dark mode at night (for macOS).

 ## Features

-- Automatically switch tmux status line to a dark styling when macOS enables Dark Mode
+- Automatically switch tmux (status line) to a dark styling when macOS enables Dark Mode
 - Optionally switch iTerm2 to a dark color preset simultaneously
 - Switch back to light status line at day time